polilluminato/multipiattaforma-flutter-oib-2023/code/flutter_oib_2023/README.md

 * [Free for Developers](https://free-for.dev/#/)
 * [News API](https://newsapi.org/): Search news on the web with code, get JSON results.
 Developers get 3,000 queries free each month.
+* [Pexels API](https://www.pexels.com/api/): Give your users access to our entire photo and video library without leaving your app or website.
+It's free and seamlessly integrates with just a few lines of code.
+Get started and immediately receive your unique API key.

 ## 📱 Screenshots